orangecam/acme2letsencrypt/README.md

 foreach($challengeList as $challenge) {
 	//Get the credentials
 	$credential = $challenge->getCredential();
+	//Get the type
+	$type = $challenge->getType();

-	//****Push to the right place, where file on server, or DNS entry
+	//****Push the $credentials to the right place.
+HTTP-01 or DNS-01

-	//Infinite loop until the authorization status becomes valid
-	// or timeout has been reached
+	//Infinite loop until the authorization status becomes valid or timeout has been reached
 	$challenge->verify(700, 700);
 }
 // Get certificates, such as certificates path, private/public key pair path, valid time